LorenzoLaCorte/keycloak-nextcloud-grafana-integration/README.md

   - an example of the required format is in example/secrets.yml
   - for testing purposes, just copy it under secrets.yml

+# Notes for the Professor
+- ansible-lint check gives only a warning related to the use of shell
+  - the shell module is used only once
+  - it's necessary in order to update the CA trusted by our system

+- some tasks are necessary were necessary in production
+  - nextcloud and keycloak image is erased before re-built, in order to forcely update the entrypoint
+  - since our docker version apparently leaves ports open also when the container is down, we have introduced a retry condition in the registry-login task, in order to make it work also when re-running the project

 # Notes

 ## Task 1